Research Projects

 The museum's research course is based on the traditional focus of previously conducted projects that primarily map the mundane (everyday) life in the metropolis at different periods of time.
 Nevertheless, adequate attention is also paid to research of elites and significant events in the city.

-The focus of the Prague City Museum's research is based on the traditional course of projects, mainly mapping everyday life in the metropolis at various periods of time.
+The focus of the Museum of Prague's research is based on the traditional course of projects, mainly mapping everyday life in the metropolis at various periods of time.
 Adequate attention is also devoted to research focusing on the elites and significant events in the city.
 The wider context of the museum's collections corresponding to the purpose and circumstances of the acquisition of collection objects is the basis for the research activity.
 Therefore, it further includes the collection protections – preventive and secondary.

 The first genuinely research projects include Using Digital Models for the National Infrastructure of Memory Institutions implemented in 2018–2020 in collaboration with the Cesnet research infrastructure and Musoft software company, and the project Langweil Model of Prague as a Historical Source for Schools implemented in 2020–2022 in collaboration with the Faculty of Electrical Engineering of the Czech Technical University in Prague and the CfME e-learning and educational company.